Vladimir Karelin: Biography

-He continued to remain a member of the All–Russian Central Executive Committee, defending the position of the left Socialist Revolutionaries at meetings.
-In the second half of March, he went to the South of Russia and Ukraine to agitate against the Brest Peace.
+Karelin continued to remain a member of the All–Russian Central Executive Committee, defending the position of the Left Socialist Revolutionaries at meetings.
+In the second half of March, he went to the south of Russia and Ukraine to agitate against the Brest Peace.
 In the spring and summer of 1918, he was a candidate for the Bureau For the Leadership Of the Insurrectionary Struggle, the "Insurrectionary Nine", formed by the Ukrainian Central Executive Committee.

 He was one of the organizers and an active participant in the uprising of the Left Socialist Revolutionaries on July 6–7, 1918 in Moscow.
-After the defeat of the uprising, he went into an illegal position, in December 1918, he left for Ukraine.
-Sentenced in absentia to 3 years in prison.
-In February 1919, in Kharkov, he was arrested by the Extraordinary Commission, taken to Moscow, and released in October of the same year.
-Later he abandoned the struggle against the Bolsheviks.
-Since 1921, he worked as a lawyer in various institutions of Kharkov.
+After the defeat of the uprising, he went into hiding and in December 1918, he left for Ukraine.
+The Bolsheviks sentenced Karelin in absentia to three years in prison.
+In February 1919, in Kharkiv, he was arrested by the Extraordinary Commission, taken to Moscow, and released in October of that same year.
+Karelin ultimately abandoned the struggle against the Bolsheviks.
+Beginning in 1921, he worked as a lawyer in various institutions in Kharkiv.

-In 1937, he was a legal adviser to Gidrostroy (Kharkov).
-He was arrested on September 26, 1937, in March 1938 he was involved as a witness at the trial of the "Right Trotskyist Anti–Soviet Bloc".
-He testified about the alleged conspiracy in 1918 of Bukharin as the leader of the left communists, with the leaders of the left socialist revolutionaries with the aim of seizing power.
+In 1937, he was a legal adviser to Gidrostroy (Kharkiv).
+He was arrested on September 26, 1937.
+In March 1938 he was coerced into being a witness at the trial of the "Right Trotskyist Anti–Soviet Bloc".
+He testified about the alleged conspiracy in 1918 of Bukharin as the leader of the left communists, with the leaders of the Left Socialist Revolutionaries aiming to seize power from the Bolsheviks.
 On September 22, 1938, Karelin was sentenced by the Military Collegium of the Supreme Court of the Soviet Union to capital punishment and was shot on the same day.
-Rehabilitated in 1993.
+Karelin was posthumously rehabilitated in 1993, after the fall of the Soviet Union.